mariaauslander/data-engineering/README.md

 ## Data Engineering Project: Streaming and Querying Game-Related Events
 ### Using Tools Such as Kafka, Spark, HDFS/Parquet, Presto, and Apache Bench

-This is a simple data engineering project that utilizes multiple tools to emulate game-related events.
+This is a simple data engineering project that utilizes multiple tools to emulate a pipeline of game-related events.
 It consists of the following tasks:

 - Instrumenting API server to log events to Kafka